Betacam: HDCAM/HDCAM SR

 HDCAM, introduced in 1997, was the first HD format available in Betacam form-factor, using an 8-bit DCT compressed 3:1:1 recording, in 1080i-compatible downsampled resolution of 1440×1080, and adding 24p and 23.976 PsF modes to later models.
 The HDCAM codec uses non-square pixels and as such the recorded 1440×1080 content is upsampled to 1920×1080 on playback.
 The recorded video bitrate is 144 Mbit/s.
 There are four channels of AES/EBU 20-bit/48 kHz digital audio.

-It was used for some of Sony's cinema-targeted CineAlta range of products (other CineAlta devices use flash storage).
+It was used for some of Sony's cinema-targeted CineAlta range of products (newer CineAlta devices use flash storage).

 HDCAM SR, introduced in 2003, uses a higher particle density tape and is capable of recording in 10 bits 4:2:2 or 4:4:4 RGB with a bitrate of 440 Mbit/s.
 The "SR" stands for "Superior Resolution".
 The increased bitrate (over HDCAM) allows HDCAM SR to capture much more of the full bandwidth of the HD-SDI signal (1920×1080).
 Some HDCAM SR VTRs can also use a 2× mode with an even higher bitrate of 880 Mbit/s, allowing for a 4:4:4 RGB stream at a lower compression.
 HDCAM SR uses the new MPEG-4 Part 2 Studio Profile for compression, and expands the number of audio channels up to 12 at 48 kHz/24 bit.

 HDCAM SR was used commonly for HDTV television production.

 Some HDCAM VTRs play back older Betacam variants, for example, the Sony SRW-5500 HDCAM SR recorder, plays back and records HDCAM and HDCAM SR tapes and with optional hardware also plays and upconverts Digital Betacam tapes to HD format.
 Tape lengths are the same as for Digital Betacam, up to 40 minutes for S and 124 minutes for L tapes.
 In 24p mode the runtime increases to 50 and 155 minutes, respectively.

 Sony branded HDCAM cassettes are black with an orange lid, and HDCAM SR cassettes black with a cyan lid.

 440 Mbit/s mode is known as SQ, and 880 Mbit/s mode is known as HQ, and this mode has recently become available in studio models (e.g. SRW-5800) as well as portable models previously available.